Compact Formulae for Three-Center Nuclear Attraction Integrals Over Exponential Type Functions: The analytical development

 where $\nu\in\mathbb{R}$, ${\rm Re}\,\eta>-1$, $\alpha>0$, $\beta>0$, and $|\arg z|<\frac{\pi}{2}$.

-In these integrals, some of the parameters are related to one another, and cylindrical Bessel functions are used instead of spherical Bessel functions.
+In these integrals, cylindrical Bessel functions are used instead of spherical Bessel functions.
 These integrals have an analytical expression in Watson's Treatise on the Theory of Bessel functions~\cite[\S 13.47]{Watson-44} that can be proved easily.

-We begin by inserting the integral representation of the modified Bessel function into the expression and we reverse the order of integration:
+We begin by inserting the integral representation of the modified Bessel function~\eqref{EQINTREPMODBESS} into the expression~\eqref{EQMODEL1} and we reverse the order of integration:

 By using the convergent series for the Bessel function, the inner integrals are all readily obtainable~\cite[\S 6.22]{Watson-44}:

 Then, the outer integral is evaluated by recognizing it as a modified Bessel function, and we obtain: